3 Aromatic Scents to Make Your Open House Smell Great

 I have repeatedly mentioned that first impressions matter when selling a home.
 While visual appeal is the dominant selling factor, scent is another powerful factor – an underdog that subtly and creatively rises to the occasion.

-In my years in the business, I have found these three scents to be my absolute favorites for open houses.
-Since we cannot predict what kind of scents would be the most popular amongst potential buyers, we stick with the safe and simple options.
+In my years in the homebuying business, I have found these three scents to be my absolute favorites for open houses.
+Since we cannot predict which scents would be the most popular amongst potential buyers, we stick with the safe and simple options.

 Vanilla

-- You could use the old-school trick of a batch of freshly baked cookies.
+• You could use the old-school trick of a batch of freshly baked cookies.
 The fragrance is inviting and has a “feels like home” hint to it.
-Bake a batch for prospective buyers to enjoy.

-- Vanilla-scented candles are another way in which you can harness the aroma.
-Place some candles in the living room or the washrooms to create a cozy vibe.
+• Vanilla-scented candles are another way to harness the aroma.
+Place candles in the living room or the washrooms to create a cozy vibe.

-At one of our friend’s open house in Philly, we put vanilla-scented sachets in the air-conditioner that helped spread the gentle fragrance throughout the house.
+At one of our friends’ open houses in Philly, we put vanilla-scented sachets in the air-conditioner that helped spread the gentle fragrance throughout the house.
 Our friend received compliments from almost every visitor on the aroma created inside the space.

 Lavender

 Lavender is renowned for its calming properties.
-The fragrance creates a relaxing environment, which is exactly you would want when buyers come for an open house.
-We at As a professional home-buying company, we feel that this scent works wonders in spaces like the bedroom and the bathroom.
+The fragrance creates a relaxing environment, which is exactly what you would want when buyers come for an open house.
+I feel this scent “works wonders in spaces like the bedroom and the bathroom.”

 In our experience, the lavender scent could be useful in the following ways:

-- Dried lavender bouquets in vases have a dual impact – visual and olfactory.
-The visual appeal in partnership with the subtle fragrance get the job done.
+• Dried lavender bouquets in vases have a dual impact – visual and olfactory.
+The visual appeal, in partnership with the subtle fragrance, gets the job done.

 Citrus